Robot-Wranglers/k8s-tools/docs/k8s.mk.md

 setup.platform:
 	kubectl apply ...

-# Blocks on `my_platform` being paved, then sets namespace as default and continues
+# Blocks on `my_platform` bootstrap completing, then sets
+# the `my_platform` namespace as default inside the target body.
-setup.app: k8s.namespace.wait/my_platform
+setup.app: k8s.namespace.wait/my_platform k8s.kubens/my_platform
 	kubectl apply ...

 bootstrap: setup.platform setup.logging setup.monitoring setup.app
 ```

-Of course you could do this in pure shell or a variety of other ways.
-Preferring a Makefile tends to keep things really organized though, and we retain the ability to execute every piece of it individually, rather than being stuck with some kind of top-to-bottom execution of everything.
+Of course you could do this in pure shell or a variety of other ways, but preferring a Makefile tends to keep things organized.
+First, we retained the ability to execute every piece of our cluster bootstrap individually, rather than being stuck with some kind of top-to-bottom execution of everything.
+Second, we avoided `--namespace` arguments inside the target-body.

 Much more advanced stuff is possible by combining make's [native support for parallelism](https://www.gnu.org/software/make/manual/html_node/Parallel.html) and its own [synchronization primitives](https://www.gnu.org/software/make/manual/html_node/Parallel-Disable.html).

 <hr style="width:100%;border-bottom:3px solid black;">